 Do More For The Environment On Earth Day

 - Go out and enjoy nature.
-National parks, state parks, or city parks.
-Put away energy wasting electronics for today to enjoy the calls of nature.
+National parks, state parks, or city parks are great places to disconnect.
+Put away energy wasting electronics to enjoy the calls of nature.

 - Bring worldwide awareness.
 Post on one – or all – your social media accounts expressing what the earth means to you & how you plan to celebrate our pale blue dot with #mytinycaravan.

 - Spring clean your closet & donate your clothes.
 Do you let your clothes sit in the closet to collect dust?
 We’re guilty too.
 Use Earth Day as a reason to finally clean out your closet and donate the clothes to a local thrift shop.
 Encourage your friends to do the same.
-We’re thinking…a clothes swapping party?
+We’re thinking…maybe a clothing swapping party?

 - Give a vegetarian diet a try.
 Did you know: meat requires more water, land, and energy to produce compared to plant-based foods?
 The meat industry also contributes to climate change by emitting greenhouse gases into the atmosphere.
 If everyone ate a vegetarian meal on Earth Day, we can prevent 1.2 million tons of CO2!
 You can track your impact at http://vegetariancalculator.com/.

 - Know what to do with your trash.
 Reduce, reuse, and recycle.
 Those three words are ordered this way for a reason.
 First, reduce the amount of waste you produce.
 Then, reuse what you can.
 Lastly, recycle what you can’t.
-Learn more here.
+Learn more in our Recycling 101 article.
 Think you can create zero waste on Earth Day?
 We believe in you!
 Find out what zero waste challenge is.

 - Commit to the cause.
 Find a sustainable or eco-friendly organization in your local community and sign up to volunteer for a year.
 Another way to vote with your money here.